Reconstruction era: Railroad subsidies and payoffs

-The Southern country store
+Southern country store

 Outside the South, there were plenty of small towns where merchants and storekeepers could prosper.
 In the antebellum South there was no counterpart.
 The Civil War had devastated the operation of plantations as cotton prices fell and emancipation disrupted slavers' access to highly exploitable labor.
-Before the Civil War plantation owners handled the cotton or tobacco matters and met consumer needs of their family and slaves.
-They dealt directly with wholesalers (called "factors") in far-off cities such as Baltimore, Louisville, and St Louis.
+Before the Civil War, plantation owners handled the cotton or tobacco matters and met consumer needs of their family and slaves.
+They dealt directly with wholesalers (called "factors") in far-off cities.
 In poor white areas there were occasional merchants before 1865.
 When slavery was abolished the rural South urgently needed merchants.
 Ambitious men suddenly appeared after 1865 and played a leading role in refashioning the economic and social fabric of the South.
 These merchants served as crucial intermediaries between rural communities and larger markets.
 Many if not most were Jewish peddlers and merchants; some had been in the South for decades and others were newly arrived from the North.
 They had a good rapport with their Black customers.

 Merchants used the newly built railroads to link the rural cotton or tobacco economy to the national economy.
 They worked with wholesalers in the handful of Southern cities to bring in northern consumer products.
-Legally they depended on new state laws creating the "crop lien system".
+Legally they depended on new state laws creating the "crop-lien system".
 The merchant legally owned the entire commercial crop (usually cotton) from planting to harvest.
 He sold supplies on credit.
 When the crop was harvested the farmer brought it all to the merchant who then sold it, paid what the farmer owed the owner of the land, cleared the farmer's debt to the store, and returned the surplus if any.
 By providing credit to the poor white and black farmers, they exerted more influence every week than the white land owners.